Michel Platini: Road to Spain '82 and the World Cup

 Platini was nonetheless made captain of the French national side after the World Cup and made the number 10 jersey his own.
 One of his trademark free-kicks helped France defeat the Netherlands 2–0 in Paris (18 November 1981) in a crucial qualifying match for the 1982 World Cup in Spain.

 France unexpectedly reached the semifinals of the 1982 World Cup where they met West Germany in Seville for what proved to be one of the greatest matches in World Cup history.
 German goalkeeper Harald Schumacher had collided with Patrick Battiston, leaving the Frenchman knocked-out cold, and the referee did not call a penalty, much to the anger of the French.
 With both sides level at 3–3 after extra time had been played (Platini having scored France's first goal of the game from a penalty) the match went to a penalty shoot-out which West Germany won 5–4.

 Euro '84

 In 1984, Platini captained France to success in the European Championship on home soil.
-His individual impact on the tournament was huge with nine of France's 14 goals in just five games (the top goal scorer in Euro '84).
+His individual impact on the team was enormous, scoring nine of France's 14 goals in just five games, making him by far the top goal scorer of the tournament.